 The term of office of the committee will be from the date of appointment until the date of the prize award.
 If the committee reports that no prize can be awarded and this report is accepted by the executive committee of the SIAM Council, then the committee's duties will be completed.

-The committee will solicit nominations for the prize from department chairs of the mathematical and related sciences, using SIAM office resources as needed, and from other members of the scientific community who may submit manuscripts on behalf of the scientists.
+The SIAM office will solicit nominations for the prize from department chairs of the mathematical and related sciences, using SIAM office resources as needed, and from other members of the scientific community who may submit manuscripts on behalf of the scientists.

 Candidates for the prize must have completed their doctoral dissertations and all other requirements for their doctorates during the period running from three years prior to the award date to one year prior to the award date.
 The doctorate must have been awarded at least eight months prior to the award date.
 The requirements for the doctorate must have been equivalent to those for a U.S. doctorate.
 It is preferable but not necessary that the recipient be a member of SIAM.
 Selection is based on the dissertations of the candidates.
 The dissertations must represent topics of applied mathematics (defined as those topics covered by the SIAM journals).
 They must be submitted in English.
 An English translation is acceptable.